kellanb/liri-node-app/README.md

 #### Concerts
 node liri.js concert-this <artist/band name here>

-This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:
+This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal/bash window:
 * Name of the venue
 * Venue location
 * Date of the Event